Parenting the Above Average Child

 Are you having difficulty parenting your gifted child, and need the guidance of a licensed professional?
 Call my office at your earliest convenience, and let’s set up an appointment to talk. https://welcomehomefamilytherapy.com/family-therapy-for-gifted-children/

 Helping families feel connected is at the core of my Family Therapy practice.
-Should you feel like your family might benefit from family counseling to increase your family connections and decrease family conflicts with a gifted child in the home, you have come to the right place!
+Should you feel like your family might benefit from family counseling to increase your family connections and decrease family conflicts with a challenging and/or gifted child in the home, you have come to the right place!

 Click here, to contact me via email, or feel free to give me a call at (626) 755-4059 for a FREE 20-minute, Initial Phone Consultation.